ap0phasi/DeltaDuckDistributed/README.md

 ```
 The **=(^)** decorator used before a table name tells the DuckDB worker to query from a DeltaTable of that name.

 Users can select if they want the query response to be a *Message*, *Chart*, or *Table*.
 Instead of rendering the entire query result in a chart or table, users can specify with the slider how many data points they want rendered.
-This does impact the querying itself; the entire query is performed by the worker container in a zero-copy streaming fashion, with just the user-specified slice converted into the JSONs required for rendering charts and tables.
+This does not impact the querying itself; the entire query is performed by the worker container in a zero-copy streaming fashion, with just the user-specified slice converted into the JSONs required for rendering charts and tables.

 ![DuckDB Query](https://github.com/ap0phasi/DeltaDuckDistributed/blob/main/media/DuckDB_Query.png)